wevm/wagmi/site/vue/typescript.md

 If type inference isn't working, it's likely you forgot to add a `const` assertion or define the configuration parameter inline.
 Also, make sure your ABIs, Typed Data definitions, and [TypeScript configuration](#requirements) are valid and set up correctly.

 ::: tip
 Unfortunately [TypeScript doesn't support importing JSON `as const` yet](https://github.com/microsoft/TypeScript/issues/32063).
 Check out the [Wagmi CLI](/cli/getting-started) to help with this!
-It can automatically fetch ABIs from Etherscan and other block explorers, resolve ABIs from your Foundry/Hardhat projects, generate React Hooks, and more.
+It can automatically fetch ABIs from Etherscan and other block explorers, resolve ABIs from your Foundry/Hardhat projects, generate Vue Composables, and more.
 :::

 Anywhere you see the `abi` or `types` configuration property, you can likely use const-asserted or inline ABIs and Typed Data to get type-safety and inference.
 These properties are also called out in the docs.

-Here's what [`useReadContract`](/react/api/hooks/useReadContract) looks like with and without a const-asserted `abi` property.
+Here's what [`useReadContract`](/vue/api/hooks/useReadContract) looks like with and without a const-asserted `abi` property.

 ::: code-group
 ```ts twoslash [Const-Asserted]